Keep in Touch

 July 2023

 After delays due to Hurricane Fiona, this project is off to a good start.
 There is strong participation by CODOPESCA, the governmental entity responsible for promoting sustainable fishing.
 Fishers have held workshops on how vital mangroves and seagrass are to fish and other marine species.
 In coordination with the National Mangrove Awareness Campaign, awareness-raising events have been held in the local schools.
-A survey of the species that live in and around the mangrove patch has been carried out, as well as cleanup days with local youth.
+A survey of the species that live in and around the mangrove patch was carried out, as well as cleanup days with local youth.
 A Seacology group visited the project in April.

 Read more